en oscillation

 2019

-In Oscillation is an interactive and immersive installation combining sculptural elements to an electronic circuit, which establishes parallels between the mycorrhizal fungi network under the forest floor and our contemporary communication systems.
-The title In Oscillation references both the movement of the mycelium (forming the mycorrhizae) expanding in the soil to connect with roots from other species, and the succession of charge and discharge currents going through an electrical circuit.
+In Oscillation is an interactive and immersive installation combining sculptural elements to electronic circuits, which establishes parallels between the mycorrhizal fungi network under the forest floor and our contemporary communication systems.
+The title references both the movement of the mycelium (forming the mycorrhizae) expanding in the soil to connect with plant roots, and the succession of currents going through an electrical circuit.

 To watch a video of the project click here